leetmaa/KMCLib/manual/_sources/usage.txt

 Three-dimensional diffusion
 ===========================
-We will finally demonstrate how you can use py:mod:`KMCLib` to setup and run a KMC model of a 3D bulk diffusion system.
+We will finally demonstrate how you can use :py:mod:`KMCLib` to setup and run a KMC model of a 3D bulk diffusion system.
 The example we show here is similar to the system used for timing in [Ref.8]_, and is taken from the functionality tests.